1-SNK-KOS/E-Commerce-Website/Documentation/Learning.md

 - Learn about package bcrypt , jsonWebToken(jwt Token) , with it methods and hooks of mongoose , isModified

 - this reference is only available to default function syntax not in arrow function

+- Learn about Access Token and refresh Token

+- Learn about file system (fs) of nodejs and unlink function in it

+- Learn about cloudinary and multer options